 Instead, divide your body into two parts: upper and lower; and train each part three days each week (Monday, Wednesday, and Friday; then Tuesday, Thursday, and Saturday) and rest on Sundays.
-When choosing exercises and sets and reps, consider these three classic approaches to training: 5×5 training, pre-exhaustion training, and post-exhaustion training.
+When choosing exercises and sets and reps, consider these three classic training approaches: 5×5 training, pre-exhaustion training, and post-exhaustion training.

 How to use 5×5 training for your workout program

-The 5×5 approach to training dates back to the time of Arnold Schwarzenegger and the first Gold’s Gym and was designed to increase size, strength and to break plateaus.
-The goal is to hit a muscle group hard three times per week, while still providing enough recovery time to promote significant muscle growth.
+The 5×5 approach to training dated back to the time of Arnold Schwarzenegger and the first Gold’s Gym and was designed to increase size, strength and to break plateaus.
+The goal is to hit a muscle group hard three times per week while still providing enough recovery time to promote significant muscle growth.
 The 5×5 program is simple, easy to remember, and produces reliable results.

 Your upper body exercises should focus on your chest, back, shoulders, biceps, and triceps.
 Choose from bench presses, rows, shoulder presses, lateral raises, pulldowns, curls, and tricep extensions.

 Your lower body training should target your abs, glutes, quads, hamstrings, and calves.
-Include a variety of exercises like squats, deadlifts, lunges, calf raises, leg raises, and planks.
+Include various exercises like squats, deadlifts, lunges, calf raises, leg raises, and planks.

 When choosing your exercises and planning the order in which they should be performed, consider these two classic training theories:

 You could use Pre-Exhaustion Training for your workout plan.